BC.GAME Secures New Curacao LOK License, Enhancing Legal Compliance and Global Reach

-WILLEMSTAD, Curacao, April 22, 2024 /PRNewswire/ -- In an important development for the gambling industry, BC.GAME® is thrilled to announce the acquisition of a new gaming license, fully compliant with the cutting-edge Curacao's National Ordinance for Games of Chance (LOK) regulatory framework.
+WILLEMSTAD, Curacao, April 22, 2024 /PRNewswire-HISPANIC PR WIRE/ -- In an important development for the gambling industry, BC.GAME® is thrilled to announce the acquisition of a new gaming license, fully compliant with the cutting-edge Curacao's National Ordinance for Games of Chance (LOK) regulatory framework.
 This achievement reaffirms BC.GAME's unwavering commitment to providing a secure and legally compliant gambling environment for its global user base.

 Jack Dorsey, the CEO of BC.GAME, said: "We are immensely grateful for Curacao's robust regulatory framework, which has been pivotal in the gambling industry.
 Obtaining this license is a vital milestone in BC.GAME's ongoing development and our commitment to providing a trustworthy and secure gambling experience."